a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 				1. Data is always consistent (transaction takes care of that)
 			3. Low write availability
 				1. Suppose read replica goes down & synchronous replication is established between master and slave
-					1. Since secondary is not available,
+					1. Since secondary is not available, transaction cannot be completed (because transaction needs to update secondary as well to complete)
+						1. Writes become unavailable if any of the databases goes down
+			4. This can be used for backups
+				1. Not for read replicas
 2. Master-Master (No-Master/ Peer-To-Peer)
 	1. Asynchronous (multi-geography)
 		1. Write conflicts